google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ![2ba393cf3d41e087.png](img/2ba393cf3d41e087.png)

-The gear icon signifies that these requests came from the service worker itself.
-Specifically, these are the requests being made by the service worker's `install` handler to populate the offline cache.
+The gear icon signifies that these requests came from the Service Worker itself.
+Specifically, these are the requests being made by the Service Worker's `install` handler to populate the offline cache.

 ## Simulating different network conditions